New Simple Method of Expansion of Iterated Ito Stochastic integrals of Multiplicity 2 Based on Expansion of the Brownian Motion Using Legendre Polynomials and Trigonometric Functions: The Classical Representation of the Levy Stochastic Area

-Note that Milstein G.N. proposed in \cite{Mi2} the method of expansion of iterated stochastic Ito integrals of second multiplicity based on trigonometric Fourier expansion of the Brownian bridge process (version of the so-called Karunen--Loeve expansion)
+As we mentioned above, Milstein G.N. proposed \cite{Mi2} the method of expansion of iterated Ito stochastic integrals of multiplicity 2 based on the trigonometric Fourier expansion of the following Brownian bridge process